OMAREID0/ALX_AWS_Terraform/Module 7/README.md

 # ALX AWS Track – Terraform Projects
+## Challenge (Cafe) lab: Creating a VPC Networking Environment for the Café
 This repository contains multiple projects built using **Terraform** to implement concepts and labs from the **ALX AWS Track**.

 Each project focuses on designing and deploying real AWS infrastructure using **Infrastructure as Code (IaC)** and cloud best practices.